Diospyros parabuxifolia

 Diospyros parabuxifolia is a tree in the family Ebenaceae.
 It grows up to 15 m tall.
 The fruits are ellipsoid, up to 2 cm in diameter.
-The specific epithet parabuxifolia is from the Greek meaning "similar to D. buxifolia".
+The specific epithet parabuxifolia is from the Greek meaning 'similar to Diospyros buxifolia.
 Its habitat is lower montane forests from 1000 m to 1500 m altitude.
-D. parabuxifolia is endemic to Borneo and confined to Sarawak.
+Diospyros parabuxifolia is endemic to Borneo and confined to Sarawak.